Animal Control Bylaw

 If you live in a rural setting

 Strathcona County boasts a large country residential, and small holdings areas in which to raise livestock within the current regulations.
-People who would like to raise livestock are encouraged to take advantage of these opportunities in these designated areas.
+People who would like to raise livestock are encouraged to take advantage of opportunities in these designated areas.

 If you live in an urban setting

 Over the past few years there has been a trend in North America towards introducing livestock into urban centres for a multitude of reasons including food production, companionship, therapeutic use or business ventures.
-One of the many reasons for the Animal Control Bylaw is to protect the environment, property and to ensure public health.
+In Strathcona County, urban livestock is currently not permitted in urban centres.

-What is the Bylaw Enforcement Process?
+2. What is the Bylaw Enforcement Process?
+Permanent link to What is the Bylaw Enforcement Process?

 Information on the Bylaw Enforcement Process.